KwaZulu-Natal Battlefield Tours

 - Dundee, Talana

-Every town, battle site and historic building, in the KwaZulu-Natal region has an intriguing tale to tell.
-No South Africa visit should miss a tour through the KwaZulu-Natal’s Battlefields.
-The KwaZulu-Natal’s Battlefield Route is a journey of discovery.
+Indeed, every town, battle site and historic building, in the KwaZulu-Natal region has an intriguing tale to tell.
+No South Africa visit should miss a tour through the KwaZulu-Natal Battlefields.
+Accordingly the KwaZulu-Natal’s Battlefield Route is a journey of discovery.

 KwaZulu-Natal’s most important Battlefields